 Press Releases

-Arlington, VA (October 17, 2018) –– The Telecommunications Industry Association (TIA), the leading association representing the manufacturers and suppliers of high-tech communications networks, today encouraged the United States to address digital trade in its negotiations with key trade allies.
-Cinnamon Rogers, TIA’s Senior Vice President of Government Affairs, issued the following statement on the announcement from the from…
+Arlington, VA (October 25, 2018) –– The Telecommunications Industry Association (TIA), the leading association representing the manufacturers and suppliers of high-tech communications networks, today expressed strong support for the White House’s Presidential Memorandum directing the creation of a National Spectrum Strategy.
+Cinnamon Rogers, TIA’s Senior Vice President of Government Affairs, issued the following statement: “TIA strongly supports today’s…

-Arlington, VA (October 10, 2018) – The Telecommunications Industry Association (TIA), the leading association representing the manufacturers and suppliers of high-tech communications networks, today released a new position paper outlining considerations for development, implementation, and operational features of Edge Data Centers (EDCs).
-TIA believes these new data centers will be needed to deliver the increasingly…
+New paper outlines considerations for the future deployment of Information and Communications Technology Equipment Arlington, VA (October 25, 2018) – The Telecommunications Industry Association (TIA), the leading association representing the manufacturers and suppliers of high-tech communications networks today released a new position paper “Central Office Evaluation Strategy For Deployment of Information and Communications Technology (ICT)…

 Recent Blogs